fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionGeoLocation
-**Description:** &#x1F4A5; The CollectionGeoLocation element contains a geographical coordinates for a location point in the form *LATITUDE,LONGITUDE* as decimal degrees (e.g. 50.926735,6.930392).
+**Description:** &#x1F4A5; The CollectionGeoLocation element contains a geographical coordinates for a location point in the form *LATITUDE,LONGITUDE* as decimal degrees (e.g. 50.926735,6.930392 or -36.427925,150.076214).

 	Discovery:					browsing facet (map)
 	Display:					page, list (both map)